Bethune–Cookman University: History

+Since 2000, campus improvements have included the construction of the Center for Civic Engagement, the L. Gale Lemerand School of Nursing, the creation of the Alexis Pugh and Eugene Zimmerman Scholarship houses, and the provision of a university-owned house as an alumni center.

 On February 14, 2007, the Board of Trustees approved a name change to Bethune–Cookman University.

 In May 2017, Bethune–Cookman University faced criticism when it invited Betsy DeVos to speak at the commencement.
-Students and public outcry created a petition on change.org titled "Stop Betsy DeVos from delivering the commencement address at Bethune-Cookman University".
-Many questioned the school's decision on social media and beyond, accusing Betsy DeVos of undermining historically black colleges and universities.
-The incident led to security measures, including alerts on the school's website on allowed bags.
-The university homepage stated, "Commencement Bag Policy: All bags will be searched prior to entry into the Ocean Center...".
+Students protested and created a petition on change.org, with others questioning the school's decision.
+The incident led to security measures at commencement, including a bag search.
 During her address, a majority of the crowd booed DeVos, with students standing up and turning their backs to her.

+In January 2018, the university sued former university president Edison Jackson and others involved in a $306 million construction deal alleging fraud, corruption, and bribery.

 The university was placed on probation by its regional accreditor, the Southern Association of Colleges and Schools, in the summer of 2018.
 The accreditor cited failings in multiple areas, including integrity, governing board characteristics, financial resources, financial responsibility, and control of finances.
-The accreditation action followed significant financial losses by the university - $28 million over the previous two years - and multiple lawsuits, including one filed by the university against a former president alleging fraud and bribery related to a $306 million construction deal.
+The accreditation action followed significant financial losses by the university - $28 million over the previous two years - and multiple lawsuits, including the one filed by the university against a former president Jackson.
 The nursing program had been placed on probation by its accreditor a few months earlier, related to academic issues.
 In September 2020, the university was taken off probation and maintained its accreditation.